tarantool/doc/sphinx/reference_lua/fun.rst

-.. _fun-package:
+.. _fun-module:

 -------------------------------------------------------------------------------
-                                Package `fun`
+                                Module `fun`
 -------------------------------------------------------------------------------

 Lua fun, also known as the Lua Functional Library, takes advantage of the features of LuaJIT to help users create complex functions.
-Inside the package are "sequence processors" such as map, filter, reduce, zip -- they take a user-written function as an argument and run it against every element in a sequence, which can be faster or more convenient than a user-written loop.
+Inside the module are "sequence processors" such as map, filter, reduce, zip -- they take a user-written function as an argument and run it against every element in a sequence, which can be faster or more convenient than a user-written loop.
-Inside the package are "generators" such as range, tabulate, and rands -- they return a bounded or boundless series of values.
+Inside the module are "generators" such as range, tabulate, and rands -- they return a bounded or boundless series of values.
-Within the package are "reducers", "filters", "composers" ... or, in short, all the important features found in languages like Standard ML, Haskell, or Erlang.
+Within the module are "reducers", "filters", "composers" ... or, in short, all the important features found in languages like Standard ML, Haskell, or Erlang.